-Art History Grade 12 (Grade 11 with permission)
+GS Art History\ Grade 12 (Grade 11 with permission)

-1 credit; year course From ancient civilizations through the twenty-first century, this course surveys exemplary works of art from Africa, Europe, the Americas, and Asia by investigating processes, aesthetics, and prevalent themes in relation to political, social, economic, religious, and educational contexts.
+From ancient civilizations through the twenty-first century, this course surveys exemplary works of art from Africa, Europe, the Americas, and Asia by investigating processes, aesthetics, and prevalent themes in relation to political, social, economic, religious, and educational contexts.
 The global perspective is presented with slides, videos, primary sources, text, and field trips to see works of art and architecture in the Baltimore-Washington region.
 Although not an AP-designated course, students may elect to prepare for and take the AP Art History exam in May and the teacher will provide support and guidance toward that goal for qualified, interested students.

-Cross-listed in Visual Arts
+\Cross-listed in Visual Arts

-Contemporary World Issues Grades 10, 11, 12 elective

-1⁄2 credit: semester course What are the roots of the crisis in Syria?
-What roles do sanctions play in solving conflicts?
-What are the consequences of global pollution?
-Why do some humanitarian crises receive more international attention than others?
-These are among the many questions that we explore in this course.
+GS Contemporary World Issues Grades 10, 11, 12 elective 1⁄2 credit; semester course What are the main issues facing the United States in 2020?
+What are the main issues facing the world in 2020?
+Who would be the best person to lead the United States into the future?
+How does our personal bias influence the way we look at the world?
+Why is it important to detect media bias, and how do we detect it?
+These are among the many questions that we will explore in this class.
 The world is increasingly interconnected and students will draw from planned content as well as from daily national and international headlines.
-Students apply critical thinking and research skills to examine current events and contemporary issues including human rights, the strengths and weaknesses of globalization, severe environmental threats, religion and violence, etc. This is primarily an individualized exploratory course where students will have the freedom to focus on their main interests.
+A special focus will be placed on the 2020 election.
+We will be following both the presidential and congressional candidates very carefully.
+Students will apply critical thinking and research skills to examine current events and contemporary issues.
+This is primarily an individual exploratory course where students will have the freedom to focus on their main interests.
 At the same time, students will learn to engage in dialogue on issues that may be controversial.
-Students will keep a google site, which will be home to current events and reading reflections.
-Students will also work with classmates each unit to prepare educational slideshows to teach their classmates about a question they explored related to the unit's theme.
+Students will give regular current events reports, write documentary reviews and prepare educational slideshows to teach their classmates about a question they have explored.